 Is your brand the answer to a question that nobody asked?

 Most are.
 That's a big part of why most fail.

-Northcutt is an inbound marketing firm; not a market research firm.
+Northcutt is an enterprise SEO agency -- not a market research firm.
 This subject runs deep.
 We don't chase it as deep as specialists would.
-But without an understanding of the basics, no combination of tactics to "drive traffic" will make you successful.
+But without the basics, no combination of tactics to "drive traffic" will make you successful.